 Statistics and Economic Profile

-A population of 100,418 (2016 Federal Census Results, February 8, 2017) makes Red Deer the third largest city in Alberta and sixth largest in Western Canada.
+A population of 101,002 (2019 Municipal Census Results) makes Red Deer the fourth largest city in Alberta.
 In an economic study (Urbanics Consultants Ltd, Economic Development Strategy 2013), low, medium and high-growth scenarios were developed for population projections.